aframevr/aframe/docs/introduction/best-practices.md

 [geometrymerger]: https://www.npmjs.com/package/aframe-geometry-merger-component

 Performance is critical in VR.
-A high framerate must be maintained in order for people to feel comfortable.
-Here are some ways to help improve performance of an A-Frame scene:

-- Use [recommended hardware specifications][hardware].
+People feel comfortable when you maintain a high frame rate.

+Check out the [recommended hardware specifications][hardware].
+Generally, the fewer number of entities and lights in the scene, the better.

-- Use the **[stats component][stats]** to keep an eye on various metrics (FPS, vertex and face count, geometry and material count, draw calls, number of entities).
+Note that the **[stats component][stats]** provides various metrics (FPS, vertex and face count, geometry and material count, draw calls, number of entities).
 We want to maximize FPS and minimize everything else.

+Some general tips to improve the performance of an A-Frame scene:

 - Limit draw calls as much as possible.
-Each geometry, object, model without optimization is generally a draw call.
-Rule of thumb, try to keep under 300 maximum.
-[Merge][geometrymerger] together all static meshes if possible.
-You can use [geometry-merger][geometrymerger] and then make use a three.js material with vertex colors enabled. three.js geometries keep data such as color, uvs per vertex that can be used to maintain and manipulate geometries post-merge.
+Each geometry, object, model without optimization is a draw call.
+As a rule of thumb, try to keep under 300 maximum.
+- Use [geometry-merger][geometrymerger] to merge all static meshes if possible and then make use a three.js material with vertex colors enabled. three.js geometries keep data (e.g. color, uvs per vertex, etc.) to maintain and manipulate geometries post-merge.
-- Make use of the **[asset management system][asm]** to browser cache and preload assets.
+- Use the **[asset management system][asm]** for browser caching and asset preloading.
-- If using models, look to bake your lights into textures rather than relying on real-time lighting and shadows.
-- Generally, the fewer number of entities and lights in the scene, the better.
-- Make sure your textures' resolutions are sized to powers of two (e.g., 256x256, 512x1024) in order to avoid the renderer having to resize the texture during runtime.
+- Ensure your textures' resolutions are sized to powers of two (e.g., 256x256, 512x1024) to avoid the renderer having to resize the texture during runtime.
 - Limit the number of faces and vertices on models.
-- Some further techniques include geometry instancing, [geometry merging][geometrymerger], level of detail (LOD).
+- Use common 3D and game industry performance techniques (e.g., geometry merging, geometry instancing, level of detail, object pooling)
+- To define a solid color as the scene background and to prevent the creation of unnecessary geometry, use the **[background component][background]** instead of `a-sky`.
+- To avoid overhead on `.setAttribute`, update `position`, `rotation`, `scale`, and `visible` using at the three.js level (`el.object3D.position`, `el.object3D.rotation`, `el.object3D.scale`, `el.object3D.visible`).
+- To pre-generate and reuse entities, use the **[pool component][pool]** if you need to create, remove and re-create many entities of the same type.
+This avoids the cost of creating entities on the fly and reduces garbage collection.

+Some tips for special techniques:

 - When using raycasters or colliders, select which entities are to be raycasted against rather than raycasting against every object in the scene.
 - When adding continuously running behaviors, use A-Frame component `tick` handlers to hook into the global render loop.
 Use utilities such as `AFRAME.utils.throttleTick` to limit the number of times the `tick` handler is run if appropriate.
-- Use the **[background component][background]** instead of `a-sky` to define a solid color as the scene background.
-This prevents the creation of unnecessary geometry.
-- Update `position`, `rotation`, `scale`, and `visible` using at the three.js level (`el.object3D.position`, `el.object3D.rotation`, `el.object3D.scale`,
-  `el.object3D.visible`) to avoid overhead on `.setAttribute`.
-- If you need to create, remove and re-create many entities of the same type, use the **[pool component][pool]** to pre-generate and reuse entities.
-This avoids the cost of creating entities on the fly and reduces garbage collection.
+- If using models, avoid real-time lighting and shadows, try to bake your lights into textures.
 - When using the animation component, [animate values directly][animation] which will skip `.setAttribute` and animate JS values directly.
-  For example, instead of `material.opacity`, animate `components.material.material.opacity`.
+  For example, animate `components.material.material.opacity` instead of `material.opacity`.

 ### GPU Texture Preloading